 Cases of the coronavirus, known as COVID-19, continue to spread in Michigan.
-According to the Centers for Disease Control and Prevention, the best way to prevent the illness is to avoid exposure.
 The virus spreads mainly from person to person by droplets or direct contact.

 COVID-19 information and resources

 For information about COVID-19, including translated resources, go to: